Is BMI an Accurate Measure of Health?

 • The BMI was not originally designed to measure health

-All his works were concentrated on the population average or, in other words.
-His formula reflects how much people weigh on average.
+All his works concentrated on the population average, or, in other words, His formula reflects how much people weigh on average.
 It does not intend to give medical advice on how much people should weigh.

 • BMI can not differentiate between fat and muscle

-Even though BMI is used to measure body fat composition, in the case of individuals with decent muscular mass, it fails to depict the truth.
+Even though BMI is used to measure body fat composition, it fails to depict the truth in the case of individuals with decent muscular mass.

 The formula assumes all weights have been equal, but 1kg of muscle takes up less space than 1kg of fat.

-As a result, two people with the same weight and height, who look completely different: one is lean, with a muscular build and the other has high-fat mass, will have the same BMI.
+As a result, two people with the same weight and height who look completely different—one is lean and muscular, and the other has high fat mass—will have the same BMI.

 If we take the iconic boxer Mike Tyson in his prime, with his 5 ft 10 in (178 cm) height and 218 pounds (99 kg) weight, he would have a BMI of 31.6 – obesity class 1, with high health risks.
 It does not make sense, right?